tapscodes/PictureLab/README.md

 # PictureLab
 PictureLab Project For AP Computer Science A done with Connor Powell in 2019.
+I got a 100% on this assignment.
 ## Questions
 ### Activity 1
 1. How many bits does it take to represent the values from 0 to 255?